Barksdale Global Power Museum: History

 The museum opened in 1979 through the efforts of Buck Rigg, who became the volunteer curator.
 Work was started to return a B-17 on permanent loan from the United States Air Force Museum to flight.
 This was followed by restoration of a B-24.

 In 1980, two airmen rabbit hunting found the remains of a Keystone B-6A bomber in the woods near the airbase.
 The wreckage was added to the museum's collection.
 In 1982, an Avro Vulcan was donated to the museum and later that year plans for recreating a World War II 8th Air Force base were announced.
 By 1985, the museum had also acquired a B-52, KC-97, C-47, and F-84.
 A B-29 was added in 1992.

 However, an inspection by the National Museum of the United States Air Force in 2008 revealed that collections management procedures were insufficient and the museum was threatened with closure.
 A rebranding effort led to the museum changing its name in 2012 to become the Barksdale Global Power Museum, to reflect an expanded mission and avoid confusion with the Mighty Eighth Air Force Museum in Savannah, Georgia.
 The museum completed a three year long renovation in 2015, during which all the rooms were rebuilt and many of the airplanes repainted.

+A B-1 arrived at the museum in 2022.

+The museum opened a new exhibit about women in the Air Force in June 2024.

+In June 2025, it was announced that the museum's B-24 would be moved to the National Museum of the Mighty Eighth Air Force.